srgtcauliflour/Cryptocurrency-faucet-script/README.md

 For Existing Faucets:

-Change
+Change `config.php`

 	`"captcha" => "solvemedia"`

 And

 	"solvemedia_config" => array(

 		"public_key" => "publickey",

 		"private_key" => "privatekey",

 		"hash_key" => "hashkey"

 	)
-in `config.php`,

 Then overwrite `solvemedia.php` and `simple_faucet.php` in `/lib/`

 DOOOOOOOOONE!

-If you think it's useful -> Send a TIP: 17C8hjvLCYyEVpxwkPKH9KNXfRi69xwNT5
+If you think it's useful -> Send a TIP: `17C8hjvLCYyEVpxwkPKH9KNXfRi69xwNT5`

 Contact me ( hue.233#outlook.com ) if you want other captcha providers.